terminatorlxj/SCTLProV/editor-extensions/vscode/README.md

-# Vscode extension for SCTLProV2.0
+# Vscode extension for SCTLProV
 Usage: copy folder "model" to folder ".vscode" under your home directory.